kalwaeswar/kalwaeswar.github.io/README.md

    - Technologies Used: Python, TensorFlow, Keras, and some prebuilt modules.

 2. **Heart Disease Prediction System**
-   - Description: This Machine Learning Application predicts whether a person is suffering from heart disease or not.
-Covers most of the famous machine-learning algorithms.
+   - Description: This Machine Learning Application predicts whether a person suffers from heart disease.
+It covers most of the famous machine-learning algorithms.
    - Technologies Used: Machine Learning

 ## Certifications